dhruvingajjar15/iOS-Applications/README.md

 Miracle Pill :- Created a basic universal iOS application which shows the basic functionality of autolayout, button, picker view, label, text box and image view.
 Added a feature in which keyboard will disappear when a user touches on screen and alert will show up when all/one of the text fields are kept empty.
 But there is one problem if the screen size is 4.7 inch then whole screen will not display.
 When "Buy Now" button is clicked the whole view will be hidden and an image view which mentions successful will be displayed.

 Page The Scroll :- This application shows the functionality of using scroll view in an application.

+Stackatada-Stack:- This appication shows the functionality of using stack view in an application.
+In the application only static view was used and no actions are perfomed in that application.

+Swapping Screen:- This application shows the functionality of using segues programtically and through dragging from one screenn to another screen.
+In programtically we need to pass the correct identifier name due to that application will not crash.
+Added a feature in which keyboard will disappear when a user touches on screen or on retrun key in keyboard and alert will show up when all/one of the text fields are kept empty.